-The Fund seeks to provide investors with medium to long-term capital appreciation as well as current income by investing in a combination of equity and fixed income securities.
+The Fund seeks provides investors with medium to long-term capital appreciation as well as income generated from investing in a combination of equity and fixed income securities.
+Income earned by the Fund is automatically reflected in the Fund's net asset value.